ksandstr/sneks/README.md

 ----

 Beats me, it's way under development.
-Check this section out again once virtual memory, filesystems, and userland operation have been added.
+Check this section out again once virtual memory, filesystems, block device access, and so forth have been added.
+The Makefiles etc. are customizable but the source tree has inobvious dependencies to various bits from a mix of Devuan's `jessie' and `ascii' releases, so any actual use of the source tree may be challenging for the time being.

-This source was released to the public in early 2018 just so that it wouldn't have taken well into 2018 proper.
-As this was premature by all relevant measures, many things out of even the few that were implemented as of late december 2017 are subject to revision.
-To say the least.

 ### What's your target audience? ###